-The Office of the Attorney General joins the National Highway Traffic Safety Administration (NHTSA) in its mission, “Drive Sober or Get Pulled Over.”
-Each year nearly 10,000 people are killed on the road as a result of impaired driving.
-This equates to one person every 53 minutes.
-This figure does not even begin to account for people whose lives have been spared but have nonetheless suffered catastrophic injuries.
-Even more sobering, the NHTSA reports that in 2010, 211 children were killed in impaired driving crashes.
-In 62 percent of those deaths, the child was riding with an impaired driver.
+The Office of the Attorney General joins the National Highway Traffic Safety Administration (NHTSA) and over 10,000 law enforcement agencies nationwide in its mission to “Drive Sober or Get Pulled Over” during the annual end of the summer enforcement campaign beginning August 15, 2014 and continuing through the Labor Day holiday weekend.
+In 2012 10,322 people were killed on the nation’s roadways as a result of an impaired driver.
+This equates to one person every 51 minutes.
+The District of Columbia reported 12 fatalities in 2012, and one third of those fatalities involved an impaired driver.
+This figure does not account for people whose lives have been spared but have nonetheless suffered catastrophic physical, emotional and economic injuries.
+Even more sobering, NHTSA reports that in 2012, 239 children age 14 and younger were killed in impaired driving crashes.
+In 52 percent of those deaths the child was riding with an impaired driver.

 Holidays like Labor Day are particularly dangerous for encountering impaired drivers.
 In the past five years, NHTSA reports that over 800 people were killed in impaired driving crashes over Labor Day weekend.

-Law enforcement throughout the District of Columbia and surrounding jurisdictions is stepping up efforts to crackdown on impaired driving.
+In the next couple of weeks, law enforcement throughout the District of Columbia and surrounding jurisdictions will increase efforts to crack down on impaired driving.
 Suspected impaired drivers may face heightened penalties and mandatory minimum jail terms for operating impaired with minors in their vehicle, having certain types of drugs in their system, and for operating commercial vehicles, including taxicabs.
-Further, the District is approaching the one year anniversary of Metropolitan Police Department’s (MPD) revitalized breath test program.
-Since its inception on September 28, 2012, 72 MPD police officers have been certified to operate the District’s breath test instruments, and over 700 suspected impaired drivers have submitted to breath testing.

-Impaired driving is a 100 percent preventable crime.
-There are many alternatives to getting behind the wheel after having too much to drink.
-Take a taxi or public transportation, designate a sober driver, or call a friend or loved one.
+Acting NHTSA Administrator David Friedman urged motorists not to bring tragedy to the end of an enjoyable summer by risking your life and the lives of others after driving impaired.
+Impaired driving is a 100 percent preventable crime and there is simply no reason to get behind the wheel after you have been drinking, period.
+The alternatives are abundant: take a taxi or public transportation, designate a sober driver, or call a friend or loved one.
 Remember, if you make the choice to get behind the wheel after having too much to drink, law enforcement will find you.

 Kids in Cars